AltopiaAI/website/README.md

-# website
+# Website
+Altopia AI website.
 Building the future with AI for everyone